netdata/go.d.plugin/modules/prometheus/README.md

 To add a new endpoint to collect metrics from, or change the URL that Netdata looks for, add or configure the `name` and `url` values.
 Endpoints can be both local or remote as long as they expose their metrics on the provided URL.

-Here is an example for two endpoints:
+Here is an example with two endpoints:

 ```yaml
 jobs: